Ford Ranger EV

-The Ford Ranger EV (Electric Vehicle) is a battery powered compact pickup truck that was produced by the Ford motor company and was Ford's first all-electric production vehicle.
+The Ford Ranger EV (Electric Vehicle) is a battery electric compact pickup truck that was produced by the Ford Motor Company and was the automaker's first all-electric production vehicle.
 It was produced starting in the 1998 model year through 2002 and is no longer in production.
 It is built upon a light truck chassis used in the Ford Explorer.
+Most vehicles were sold with nickel–metal hydride batteries (NiMH).
 A few vehicles with lead-acid batteries were sold, but most units were leased for fleet use.
-A few persistent and interested private parties were able to obtain leases over a period of three to five years.
-All leases were terminated in 2003–04, and the vehicles were recalled.

-An active owners community continues to maintain and upgrade these trucks, with the over 200 miles of highway range achievable in 2022 using 104 Lithium Iron Phosphate cells of 230 Ah.
+As of 2022, an active owner's community continues to maintain and upgrade these trucks.